Dseg123/LingHacks/README.md

 # LingHacks
-Simple question identification and labelling project for TigerBot
+Simple question identification and labelling project for TigerBot.
+Submitted to LingHacks 2022.